rojberr/preconfigured-jenkins/README.md

 - user creation (at least one for each: guest / dev / admin) with roles
-- Jenkins master slave setup (one master and create one slave) (master - scheduling jobs, communicating and giving instr) (slave - execute ojbs, takes cmds from master)
+- Jenkins master slave setup (one master and create one slave) (master - scheduling jobs, communicating and giving instr) (slave - execute jobs, takes cmds from master)
 - configure global security for agents
 - build pipelines (at least one for each project) -- branch out and create default and your conf
 - schedule some nightly / periodic builds